 The trail runs 440km from Abisko in the north to Hemavan in the south, passing through some of the world's most spectacular mountain landscapes.
 Taking day-tours from the main route allows for an ascent of Sweden's highest mountain, Kebnekaise, or excursions into the pathless wilderness of the mighty Sarek National Park.

 Despite the remote hiking possibilities afforded by the trail, altitude differences are relatively small, which makes the King's Trail an ideal long-distance walking path accessible to anyone in general good health.

-Detailed information on travel options will be sent with your booking documentation.
+Detailed information on travel options to this experience will be provided in response to your enquiry.
 We are happy to advise on suitable connections and assist you with any aspect of planning your journey.

 Please ensure that you make a booking with us first and wait for confirmation that your spaces are reserved before making any travel arrangements.

 Fly to Stockholm.
 For outward journey, night train to Abisko Turiststation or domestic flight to Kiruna plus train to Abisko Turiststation.
 The tour ends in Nikkaluokta for bus transfer to Kiruna (not included in the price).
 Return from Kiruna to Stockholm by night train or domestic flight connection.
 Tours are timed to meet night train connections and we recommend this as the best option.

 Ferry Dover-Dunkirk or Newcastle-Amsterdam for onward train connections to Abisko Turistation and return from Kiruna.